Last Updated on May 16, 2023 by Matt

 Also, a lot of owners choose to get LED strips as customization as well.

-Typically, even stronger lights are not really expensive, and are relatively easy to install.
+Typically, even stronger lights are not expensive and are relatively easy to install.

-When buying extra lights for your scooter, pay attention to the light power expressed in either Lumens or Watts, but also its connectivity and charging type (usually USB these days) and its water resistance standard.
+When buying extra lights for your scooter, pay attention to the light power expressed in either Lumens or Watts, but also its connectivity and charging type (usually USB these days) and its water resistance.

 Best aftermarket lights for electric scooters